dydanz/go-playground/README.md

 A (playground) RESTful API service built with Go (Gin framework) that handles user management with PostgreSQL for data persistence and Redis for caching.

 #### Disclaimer
-As designated for my personal research AI-generated code, ALL OF THESE CODE ARE GENERATED AUTOMATICALLY!
+As designated for my personal research AI-generated code, most of the code are less-caffeinated-machine-generated

 But feel free to fork, clone or whatever you want at your own risk.
 For questions or professional inquiries: [Linkedin](https://www.linkedin.com/in/dandi-diputra/)